-When summer arrives and you find yourself dripping in sweat because your air condition is no longer running properly or even worse, you opted not to install an AC to save money, it’s time to rethink the plan.
+Summer arrives and you find yourself dripping with sweat because your air conditioner is no longer running properly.
+Or even worse, you opted not to install a new AC to save money, it’s time to rethink the plan.

 Whatever your concerns or issues are, hiring a professional to assess your situation and help you make the best decision for your family is the most important step to take before you make any hasty decisions.
 Knowing all about this and when one is the better option is necessary to have a full understanding before you spend more money than necessary.